fr | en

 State of the art and objectives

 Aging is a multifactorial process progressively leading to organ dysfunction, and increased risk to develop many diseases, such as neurodegenerative disorders and cardiovascular diseases.
 Mitochondrial dysfunction, driven by the progressive accumulation of mutations in the mitochondrial DNA (mtDNA), has been identified as one of these factors.
 However, the molecular mechanisms by which mtDNA instability leads to cell and, ultimately, organ dysfunction during aging remain unclear.
-To approach this, we will use a mouse model with accelerated accumulation of mtDNA deletions in a tissue-specific way (K320E-Twinkle mouse) and investigate how cells displaying mitochondrial dysfunction affect the whole organ.
-Moreover, we will explore the mechanisms involved in the maintenance and quality control of mtDNA, and determine their fate during aging.
+To approach this, we use a mouse model with accelerated accumulation of mtDNA deletions in a tissue-specific way (K320E-Twinkle mouse) and investigate how cells displaying mitochondrial dysfunction affect the whole organ.
+Moreover, we explore the mechanisms involved in the maintenance and quality control of mtDNA, in order to unravel their fate during aging and determine whether they can be targeted by therapeutic approaches.

 • Identification of catecholaminergic metabolism as a driving force in the generation of mtDNA deletions (Neuhaus, Baris et al., 2014, Brain).